muhammadhassan1214/vdab.be/Readme.md

 5. Accept the cookies manually in the browser if they appear.

 6. The script will then scrape the job listings from the VDAB website and save them to a CSV file named `vdab_jobs.csv`.

+I received $77 for this order after fees, and the payment will be held for 14 days.
+To avoid those charges for both of us, would it be okay if I sent you a WISE invoice directly?
+We could do the project for a clean $80.